UPSC > Indian Economy for UPSC CSE > Types of Economies: Summary notes of Economics for UPSC GS

 The three economic system models that have developed over the course of human history are essentially phases in the evolutionary process.
 As a result, several nations have transitioned to a new mode over time.

-Here we’ll learn about the parts of economies which are adapted in India and are important from UPSC point of view.
+Here we’ll learn about the parts of economies that are adapted in India and are important from UPSC point of view.

 What are the Characteristics and similarities between the Economic Systems?